 Personally, I would prefer to avoid too much creativity on this definition.
 As J. Dwight Pentecost once wrote: “When the plain sense makes common sense, seek no other sense.”
 So, I feel comfortable maintaining the definition of “Christian” as “Christlike.”
 So, throughout the remainder of this piece, I will replace the ambiguous phrase “Christian” nation with the more lucid phrase, “Christlike” nation.”

 I am fully aware that this article will provoke anger from some Christians.
 To those, I would say that my intentions through this article are absolutely sincere.
 Before coming to Christ in 1994, I was raised as one of Jehovah’s Witnesses.
 It took me several years of sound Biblical teaching and prayer to escape the clutches of that false cult.
 So, when I was born again, I came into the fold with eyes wide open.
-I fully understand the destructive power of brainwashing that religious leaders can wield, if they so choose.
-Therefore, this article is presented more as challenge to the prevailing wisdom of Christian nationalism, and less as an assault upon anyone’s deeply held beliefs.
+I fully understand the destructive power of brainwashing that religious leaders can wield if they so choose.
+Therefore, this article is presented more as a challenge to the prevailing wisdom of Christian nationalism, and less as an assault upon anyone’s deeply held beliefs.

 Because we live in such an intellectually dishonest age where truth is a constant casualty, I feel that I should stress again that I am a firm believer in Christ.
 No one that knows me personally would ever accuse me of being a “liberal” Christian or a “liberal” politik.
 I believe that God’s Word is the only source of absolute truth.
 In theology, I am considered ultra-conservative.
-As a Christ follower, I believe my job on this earth is to spread His fame and glory through obedience to His commands.
+As a Christ-follower, I believe my job on this earth is to spread His fame and glory through obedience to His commands.
 It is important to me that you respect this because the questions that I will provoke you with below will tempt the laziest among you to marginalize me and lead you to dismiss the importance of contemplating the questions posed in this article.
 I implore you to “think” and research the validity of the questions below before leaving a comment.
-Also, any comments that attempt to “prove” America is a Christian nation that are expressed in a non-Christlike manner will not be approved.
-However, I strongly welcome well-thought out comments that seek to challenge the thesis of this article, assuming they are worded in a spirit of love.
+Also, any comments that attempt to “prove” America is a Christian nation that is expressed in a non-Christlike manner will not be approved.
+However, I strongly welcome well thought out comments that seek to challenge the thesis of this article, assuming they are worded in a spirit of love.